jtyang-chem/jHist/README.md

 * static data: 1d and 2d (200 points output only)
 * data inout: output 2d data in *csv* format
 ## Complie
-gfortran with O3 option should work
+gfortran with O3 option should works